 Whether you prefer to pitch a tent, BYO accommodation on wheels, or stay within driving distance – Big Skies Festival has you covered.

 Prefer a soft-top to your overnight digs?
-Secure the pegs into the ground or book Tent City and let the Big Skies team do the hardyards for you (read: no setup or pack down).
+Secure the pegs into the ground or book Tent City and let the Big Skies team do the hard yards for you (no setup or pack down – yes please!).

 For accommodation with four walls, book a hotel, motel, or pub room in Dalby, Jandowae, Bell or Kaimbillenbun to be less than 30 minutes’ drive from all the festival action.

 For a change of scenery, head 40 minutes north-east of Jimbour and pitch your tent at the Bunya Mountains National Park.
 The Bunya Mountains also has guest houses and cabins available for those who prefer to sleep indoors.

 While Big Skies Festival will see Aussie music greats hit the main stage at night, there’s plenty to see and do from the moment the suns up.

 Enjoy a camp kitchen breakfast, walk the Jimbour gardens or even book a tour of Jimbour House – there’s plenty to keep you entertained at Big Skies from sunrise to sunset.